Have you tried my Sun-Dried Tomato and Basil Pinwheels yet? If not, you totally should.

 - 2 large vegan flour tortillas

-- 1/2 ripe avocado, finely sliced or diced, divided
+- 1/2 medium ripe avocado (finely sliced or diced // divided)

-- 1/2 cup (75 g) finely diced tomato or chunky salsa, excess liquid drained, divided
+- 1/2 cup finely diced tomato or chunky salsa (excess liquid drained // divided)

-- Lay one tortilla flat and spread with a thin layer of spreadable cheese - about 1/3 cup.
-(Optional, but recommended).
+- Lay one tortilla flat and spread with a thin layer of spreadable cheese – about half of the total amount (1/3 cup as original recipe is written // optional, but recommended).

 - Use your hands to flatten all the ingredients down so it’s easier to roll.
 Then tightly roll from one end to the other and place seam side down on a cutting board.
 If any ingredients fall out of the tortilla when rolling, it’s OK!
 It’s a hefty pinwheel, so just scrape it aside and move along.